wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-provision-resource-manager.md

 **Port** defaults to 1433.
 You can specify a different port number.
-For more information, see [Connect to a SQL Server Virtual Machine (Resource Manager) | Windows Azure](virtual-machines-sql-server-connectivity-resource-manager.md).
+For more information, see [Connect to a SQL Server Virtual Machine (Resource Manager) | Azure](virtual-machines-sql-server-connectivity-resource-manager.md).